Free Things to Do in Nags Head, NC

 Acres on acres of pristine maritime forest await your exploration in Nags Head Woods!
 While the entrance is technically located in Kill Devil Hills (Ocean Acres Drive), the preserve takes up plenty of Nags Head real estate.
 There is a trail for driving, biking, and walking, as well as several additional paths and boardwalks specifically for non-motorized use.
 Take a few hours with the family to explore the woods and experience what the Outer Banks looked like long before commercialization and human inhabitants.

 My personal favorite - go visit Bodie Island Lighthouse, just a short drive south of Nags Head.
 While climbing the lighthouse isn't free, there's a whole lot to enjoy just by visiting and browsing the grounds.
 You can view historical artifacts in the lightkeeper's house, walk a nearby boardwalk over marshland, and even sneak out the back path and walk along the sound.

 Recently constructed, Whalebone Park is located right across the beach road from Jennette's Pier in Nags Head.
-Bring the kids out for some free fun time spent on slides, swings, and obstacles in the nautical themed park.
-There are also shaded picnic tables, bocce, and volleyball court for everyone to use.
+Bring the kids out for some free fun time spent on slides, swings, and obstacles in the nautical-themed park.
+There are also shaded picnic tables, bocce, and a volleyball court for everyone to use.

 Watch the Charter Fishing Boats Return